New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 Among the changes:

 Jason Snead, executive director of the conservative group Honest Elections Project, said 2021 has been a “good year for election integrity reform” — one of the right’s preferred terms for tighter voting rules.
-He argued the Republican push was not just a reaction to 2020.
+He argued that the Republican push was not just a reaction to 2020.

 “What is actually getting done in a number of respects is advancing policy positions that I’ve been talking about since before Trump was a candidate for office,” said Snead, a former Heritage Foundation official whose group has filed court briefs in favor of Republican voting laws.
 “I’m very pleased with the way things have shaken out.”